fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

 {U}{U}: For each attacking creature without flying, its controller may pay {1}.
-If they doesn't, creatures you control blocking that creature gain first strike until end of turn.
+If they don't, creatures you control blocking that creature gain first strike until end of turn.

 Tidehollow Sculler WB
 ---------------